Scarabaeus1031/NEXAH/nexah/identity/NEXAH_IDENTITY.md

 - regime and basin analysis
 - field representation
 - transition geometry in its clearer forms
+- early channel formation
 - benchmark-facing applications such as IEEE stability systems

-This is the part that should anchor the identity of the project.
+This is the part that anchors the identity of the project.

 ---